pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 .. currentmodule:: scikits.timeseries

-:class:`~tdates.Date` objects
+:class:`~Date` objects
 =============================

-Even if you have no use for time series in general, you may still find the :class:`~tdates.Date` class contained in the module quite useful.
+Even if you have no use for time series in general, you may still find the :class:`~Date` class contained in the module quite useful.
-A :class:`~tdates.Date` object combines some date and/or time related information with a given frequency.
+A :class:`~Date` object combines some date and/or time related information with a given frequency.
 You can picture the frequency as the unit into which the date is expressed.
 For example, we can create dates in the following manner: